ir-rafio/RapidRoll-Advanced/README.md

 ## Installation
 - ### *Installer*
-    The game can be installed directly using the provided Setup file.
+    The game can be installed on Windows directly using the provided Setup file.
+After installation, the `Play.exe` file can be found inside the `bin` folder.
 - ### *Manual Compilation*
     Alternatively, the game can be manually compiled using the provided source code.
 To do this, the SFML library must be installed.
 The version used in our development process has been included to simplify the process for Windows users.
     - #### *For Windows*